ujazdowskip/test-for-pest-kata/ADR/ADR-004 East-West traffic management.md

 # Decision

-We will use istio to create a reliable and secure service mesh.
+1. We will use Istio to create a reliable and secure service mesh.
+2. We will use Istio in sidecar mode

 Security:
 - Istio can provide Mutual TLS (mTLS) between services.
 We will use this to implement Zero Trust approach.